ruthkr/GREAT/README.md

 `greatR` (**G**ene **R**egistration from **E**xpression **a**nd
 **T**ime-courses in **R**) is a tool to register (align) two sets of gene expression profiles that users wish to compare.

-These gene profiles data will be referred as the query and the reference data.
-To match the ranges over time between those profiles, the timepoints of the query gene expression profiles will be transformed through stretching and shifting process.
+These gene profiles data will be referred as the **query** and the **reference** data.
+To match the time point ranges between those profiles, the time points of the **query** profiles will be transformed through a stretching and shifting process.
 This tool uses a statistical model comparison based on a Bayesian approach to evaluate the optimality of the gene expression profiles alignment.

 ## Package workflow